CloudSkytec/ML-CW1/README.md

 **parameters**:  **min_samples_split**=3, **random_state**=42

-- **min_sample_split:** By increasing this parameter, we have reduced the total number of splits, thereby limiting the number of parameters in the model and reducing overfitting.
-This parameter was chosen by grid search cv.
+- **min_sample_split:** By increasing it, we've reduced the total number of splits, thereby limiting the number of parameters in the model and reducing overfitting.

 ### 3.1.2 Logistic regression